ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 Each use case will consist of a table with a number of constant fields, as illustrated below.
 The claim names will be loosely synchronized with the EAT draft.
-The architecture draft (will) describe two classes of attestation
-flow: the passport type (Attestee sends evidence to Attester, receives signed statment, which is sent to relying party), or the background check type (Attestee sends measurements to Relying party, Relying Party checks with Attester).
+The role workflow (formerly "attestation type") will be described in the architecture draft.
+It will describe two classes of workflow: the passport type (Attestee sends evidence to Attester, receives signed statment, which is sent to relying party), or the background check type (Attestee sends measurements to Relying party, Relying Party checks with Attester).

 Use case name: